This will be a short article highlighting my experience as an Angular developer tasking himself with learning React in a month.

 The two frameworks do differ from each other, but also from a UI perspective, they have a lot in common, most of the things Angular gave me as a UI engineer, React also allowed me to do, just differently.

 In Angular, if you have the CLI installed, Jasmine and Karma are used respectively for out of the box testing.
-In React our equal to the CLI is create-react-app and the easiest way I found to get started testing and what most people used is Enzyme and Jest.
+In React our equal to the CLI is create-react-app and the easiest way I found to get started testing and what most people used was is Enzyme and Jest.
 So this course was helpful in explaining the installation and use of those tools in React.

-With all that being said, I’m not sure if I would take Redux to Angular, because I think it’s easy to translate what I know about Redux into working with technologies like Ngrx/Store and I think that there are huge benefits to using that in Angular, but I definitely realized that it would be totally OK to use Redux with Angular and knowing that I could decide one or the other because of my new found knowledge of Redux empowered me as a developer.
+With all that being said, I’m not sure if I would take Redux to Angular, because I think it’s easy to translate what I know about Redux into working with technologies like Ngrx/Store and I think that there are huge benefits to using that in Angular, but I definitely realized that it would be totally OK to use Redux with Angular and knowing that I could decide one or the other because of my new-found knowledge of Redux empowered me as a developer.

-To be honest, I am still very much in the middle of learning state management and figuring out how to best use Redux and React together, I know this will be a longer journey that will take some time to get better at, but I found great courses to get me started at Egghead.io and Pluralsight:
+To be honest, I am still very much in the middle of learning state management and figuring out how to best use Redux and React together, I know this will be a long journey that will take some time to get better at, but I found great courses to get me started at Egghead.io and Pluralsight:

 If I had to recommend one of these courses for someone beginning their journey into React and Redux, it would be the “Getting Started with Redux” course linked above by Dan Abramov (the author of Redux).
 In fact, I would recommend the courses above in the order that I listed them and I would also note that there are other really good Redux courses outside of Pluralsight, but I also know that a lot of people have access to Pluralsight through their companies by way of a free subscription.